Anthony Joshua vs Wladimir Klitschko: Broadcasting

 In the U.S., the fight averaged 659,000 viewers on Showtime; Nielsen reported that the fight peaked between rounds five and six with 687,000 viewers, beating a record for Showtime afternoon fight ratings previously set by Joshua.
-The delayed broadcast on HBO (which fell during U.S. nighttime hours) was seen by an average of 738,000 viewers and peaked at 890,000.
+The delayed broadcast on HBO (which fell during U.S. nighttime) was seen by an average of 738,000 viewers and peaked at 890,000.

 In a press release, German TV channel RTL announced the fight was watched by an average 10.43 million viewers.
 The whole card averaged 9.59 million viewers.
 This was higher than the 8.91 million that tuned in to watch Klitschko vs. Fury in 2015.
 It did lower numbers than Klitschko's win over Mariusz Wach in 2012, which was watched by 11 million and Klitschko vs. Haye, which was seen by over 16 million.
 In Ukraine, the match averaged 4.4 million viewers, becoming the most watched sporting event of 2017 in the country.